Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Decomposition cases

 \subsection{Second decomposition case}

 This decomposition case has been studied in the context of \emph{state space regularization} \cite{ChaKun93} and in the context of the \emph{degree of ill--posedness} in \cite{GorHof94,Hof99,Hof94,HofSch94,HofTau97} as well as for defining the \emph{degree of nonlinearity} \cite{HofSch94}.
 Another ansatz leading to the second decomposition case is by parametrization of the elements of $\X$.
-Particularly, for regularization methods, finite dimensional approximations of images $\x \in \X$ with neural network functions have been studied in \cite{ObmSchwHal21} and for iterative regularization techniques in \cite{SchHofNas23}: We consider the family of shallow affine linear neural network as defined in \autoref{eq:classical_approximation}.
-We aim to use them as ansatz functions for solving a linear operator equation: Therefore we aim to solve
+Particularly, for regularization methods, finite dimensional approximations of images $\x \in \X$ with neural network functions have been studied in \cite{ObmSchwHal21} and for iterative regularization techniques in \cite{SchHofNas23}.

+\begin{example}[Neural network representation] We consider the family of shallow affine linear neural network as defined in \autoref{eq:classical_approximation} and we use them as ansatz functions for solving a linear operator equation: Therefore we aim to solve

 where $\nop{\vp} = \Psi[\vp]$ as in \autoref{eq:classical_approximation}.

 Related to \autoref{eq:op2} and \autoref{eq:op2a}, there are two central algorithmic issues: \begin{enumerate} \item Given $\vp$ calculate $\x$, which is a straight forward evaluation (see \autoref{eq:classical_approximation} and \autoref{eq:DNN}). \item The computation of the parametrization $\vp$ given $\x$ is more delicate.
 The standard way consists in solving a minimization problem, to determine